GearsN-Beans/faunadb-utils/README.md

 - `getRawCollectionData` - Gets all information from a single document in a collection in FaunaDB response format.
 - `getDataByIndex` - Gets all matching document data by a provided setup index name and its term.
 - `getRawDataByIndex` - Gets all matching document data by a provided setup index name and its term in FaunaDB response format.
+- `getDataByIndexWithValueSet` - Gets all matching document data by a provided setup index name and its term with a value set.

 ## Functions & Exports in Detail